In an ideal world, both sides of your glutes would function together in perfect harmony.

 Why should you care about uneven glutes?
 For starters, the three muscles that make up your butt — your gluteus maximus, medius and minimus — are responsible for a lot of daily movements, particularly walking and squatting.
 And though they function independently, they're also used together, which means they both need to be equally up to the task.

 "Any muscular asymmetry in the body is predictor of future injury," Holly Perkins, CSCS, creator of The Glutes Project ACTIVATE, tells LIVESTRONG.com, adding that she sees glute imbalance in about 80 percent of her clients.
-Potential injuries from a glute imbalance or glute weakness include knee, hip, back and even shoulder issues, she says.
+Potential injuries from a glute imbalance or glute weakness include knee, hip and back, she says.

 After all, when a muscle group isn't working as it should, other ones down the line pick up the slack.
 That can leave them vulnerable to injuries, including overuse injuries, since the muscle is under increased load and being called on to do things it doesn't usually have to do.